Sheba: Sirwah

 The second Sabaean urban center was Sirwah.
 The two cities are connected by an ancient road.
 A wall had been built around Sirwah by the 10th century BCE.
 Much smaller than Marib, the city of Sirwah is 3.8 hectares in size, but it is archaeologically well-understood.
 The main buildings at the site are administrative and sacred buildings.
 Some buildings demonstrate that Sirwah acted as a transshipment point for trade goods.
 Legal documents show that Sirwah engaged in trade with Qataban to the southeast and the highlands around Sanaa to the west.
 Despite the urban area being limited, a significant portion of the space was allocated to sacred buildings.
 This has led some people to think that Sirwah acted as a religious center.
 The Great Temple of Almaqah is the most notable one, besides which, four other sacred buildings are known.
 One of these buildings was probably devoted to the female deity Atarsamain.
 Yada'il Darih, already a temple builder at the Awwam Temple in Marib, also fundamentally remodelled the Alwaqah Temple in the mid-7th century BCE.
 Inside the temple, in the area that is most cultically important, stands two parallel monumental inscriptions recording the lifetime achievements of two rulers: Yatha' Amar Watar and Karib'il Watar, who reigned in the late 8th and early 7th centuries BCE.
 The description in these records begins with comments on sacrifices made to the Sabaean deities, and then mostly delve into military campaigns in meticulous detail.
 At the end, the inscriptions record purchases of cities, landscapes, and fields.

+Economy

+The Sabaeans had a long history of seafaring and commerce.
+A Sabaean presence in Africa was noted in antiquity with the founding of the kingdom of Dʿmt in Ethiopia in the 8th century BCE.
+The 1st-century CE historian Periplus of the Erythraean Sea described how the Arabs controlled the coast of "Ezana" (the East African coast north of Somalia).
+The Quran mentions trade with Sheba: "And We placed between them and the cities which We had blessed [many] visible cities.
+And We determined between them the [distances of] journey, [saying], "Travel between them by night or day in safety."
+The Old Testament Book of Ezekiel reads, "Dedan traded in saddle blankets with you.
+Arabia and all the princes of Kedar were your customers; they did business with you in lambs, rams and goats.
+‘The merchants of Sheba and Raamah traded with you; for your merchandise they exchanged the finest of all kinds of spices and precious stones, and gold."
+The Chinese explorer Faxian, who passed through Sri Lanka in 414 CE, reported that Saebaean merchants and Arabs from Oman and Hadhramaut lived in ornate homes in settlements on the island and traded in timber.